Purified Fecal Probiotics Kill Clostridium difficile Infections

 In one gut, those bad species may be controlled by the good guys.
 But put into the intestines of someone who doesn’t have as many strong species, those bad guys can easily get out of hand.
-I showed evidence that fecal transplants can produce fevers and other infections in another article.
+We’ve also showed evidence that fecal transplants can produce fevers and other infections.

 Fecal transplants are not always therapeutic either.

 For example, in a 2017 study, researchers from Cornell and NYU tested fecal transplantation with 20 patients with ulcerative colitis.